This may sound weird, but if you think you’re afraid or not afraid of happiness, click here to take a quiz and find out all the same.

-Same reason why you’d care for comfort, better health, tasty meals, better treatment at the work place, fancy car, sense of fulfilment, even the most mundane of things.
+Same reason why you’d care for comfort, better health, tasty meals, better treatment at the workplace, fancy car, sense of fulfillment, even the most mundane of things.
 Happiness comes next to survival, and alongside contentment.
 That is if you’re not doing something for the sake of survival, you’re probably doing it for your peace of mind, or for happiness.
 So yes.. it is that big a deal.

 Unfortunately, it’s possible for a person to participate mindlessly in experiencing little joys, that’s where you hear about depression.
 I read that depression isn’t about not being happy, that’s just sadness.
 But when you stay ‘not being happy’ for so long you forget about those casual things like comfort and peace and appreciation, those things that bring contentment, then you might be close drifting to depression.

 And it’s not a feeling you can choose to snap out of and ‘stop feeling sorry for yourself and go play with your friends’, it’s this hopelessness and worthlessness that won’t go away until you seek help and get medically treated.
 And when you don’t get treated, there’s a chance you let yourself in on the option of suicide.
 Google says there’s one death by suicide every 12.3mins.